Bjeaurn/training-custom-angular-reactivity/presentation.md

 - Lots of adoption in libraries like
   - `Redux-observable`
   - `VueRx`
-- Java/Scala also have their implementation.
+  - `NgRx`

-#### 🤩 So plenty of stuff to have fun with! 🤩 <!-- .element: class="fragment" -->
+- Java/Scala, C#, also have their implementation

 ---